 While demand for a crypto Euro is increasing throughout the world, more so within European nations, USD Stablecoins still hold the majority of transactions and liquidity within the cryptocurrency scene.

-With that said, for those who prefer to use EUR Stablecoins like the ones mentioned above, make sure you’re dealing with known exchange platforms that focus on the Euro, from centralized exchanges (CEX) to decentralized ones (DEX) like our platform WhalesHeaven, where you’d be able to exchange your EURS (another EUR stablecoin) for BTC or ETH through the use of multisig exchange process with an escrow.
+With that said, for those who prefer to use EUR Stablecoins like the ones mentioned above, make sure you’re dealing with known exchange platforms that focus on the Euro, from centralized exchanges (CEX) to decentralized ones (DEX) like our platform WhalesHeaven, where you’d be able to exchange your EURS (another EUR Stablecoin) for BTC, ETH, or even USD Stablecoins through the use of multisig exchange process with an escrow.